Educational basket Wikwemot

 The WIKWEMOT educational basket is a tool for collecting, preserving and transmitting Anicinabe culture, by transposing educational activities to be carried out in the classroom or at home, into a digital universe accessible to all.

-By fostering a better understanding of Anicinabek culture and its importance in Quebec culture, we hope that the WIKWEMOT educational kit can help raise awareness of this issue on a national scale and create new advocates for the survival of this symbolic animal.
+We hope that the WIKWEMOT educational kit and video game can help raise awareness of the importance of this animal on a national scale, and create new advocates for the survival and enhancement of this iconic animal.

 WIKWEMOT AR

 WIKWEMOT – AR is an augmented reality (AR) video game about the ancestral knowledge of the Anicinabek (Algonquin) communities surrounding the moose’s leg.
-With the help and guidance of Grace Ratt, cultural bearer from the community of Kitiganik (Barriere Lake), learn how her ancestors used moose legs.
-You’ll learn how to butcher a moose leg, to make a variety of tools and handicrafts: rattle, nabwan, sinew threads for sewing, tools for tanning the hide, a bag made from the hide, and more.
-No part of the paw is thrown away.
-Divided into different chapters, the video game teaches you how to go from a complete moose leg to several practical craft items.
+With the help and guidance of Grace Ratt, cultural carrier for the community of Kitiganik (Barriere Lake), you’ll learn how to go from a whole moose leg to several practical handicrafts: rattle, nabwan, sinew threads for sewing, tools for tanning the hide, a bag made from the hide, and more.

 Educational activities